Federal law and guidance on this subject should be reviewed together with this section.

 - In addition to federal laws, a Washington employer may also be subject to a variety of state family and medical leave laws.
 See Family and Medical Leave.

-- Washington provides for paid family and medical leave (PFML) benefits that is funded by employers and employees.
+- Washington provides for paid family and medical leave (PFML) benefits that are funded by employers and employees.
 See Paid Family Leave.

 - Washington's Military Family Leave Act (MFLA) provides leave to eligible employees in connection with the deployment of a spouse or domestic partner who is a qualifying servicemember.
 See Family Military Leave.